yizhuoliang/cornserve/docs/developer_guide/sidecar.md

 It is recommended to run everything inside docker.
 That said, sidecar has minimal dependencies and _could_ run directly on the host.

+Specifying `--shm-size` with at least 2 GB and `--ipc host` is required.

 ## Editable installation

 ```bash